 This brings us to the next point.

 When you tell your agent about any health conditions (past or present), they can examine the best options.

 Sometimes this will involve pre-screening a condition with several companies to see who will tentatively offer the best rates.
 This process is anonymous and effective.
-It prevents you from wasting your time on applications to companies who will overcharge you.
+It prevents you from wasting your time on applications to companies to who will overcharge you.

 It can be a little strange telling someone you don’t know about something as personal as medical history.
 Insurance agents are bound by the same privacy laws as medical professionals.
 They can’t share your information with anyone.